Deepkumar-Pawar/ProcessorSimulator/README.md

 # ProcessorSimulator
-Simulates a processor that is pipelined, super scalar and is able to execute instructions out of order.
+Simulates a processor that is pipelined, single scalar and executes instructions in order (at the moment).